soerenkampschroer/plex-to-vlc/README.md

 1. Download the *.app* from the [release page](https://github.com/soerenkampschroer/plex-to-vlc/releases/latest).
 2. Move it to `/Applications`
 3. Download the Native Messaging configuration file for Chrome [here](chrome-extension/com.soerenkampschroer.plextovlc.json).
-    Move it to `~/Library/Application\ Support/Google/Chrome/NativeMessagingHosts/`.
+    - Move it to `~/Library/Application Support/Google/Chrome/NativeMessagingHosts/`. **Notes:**
+      - Finder → Menu → Go → Go to folder… (`⌘ ⇧ G`) → Paste the path with the whitespace unescaped (as in the code snippet above) or else the path is not resolved!
-  **Note:** If you didn't move the App to `/Applications` in step 2, you need to update the path in the json file.
+      - If you didn't move the App to `/Applications` in step 2, you need to update the path in the json file.

 ## Usage